 - All means of transport

-- Products of a nuclear defence complex without explosion protection
+- Products of a nuclear defense complex without explosion protection

 - PPE and medical equipment for research